git/git.github.io/rev_news/drafts/edition-73.md

 * [Git clone vulnerability announced](https://github.blog/2021-03-09-git-clone-vulnerability-announced/)
   by Taylor Blau on GitHub Blog, and
-  [A vulnerability in Git](https://lwn.net/Articles/848935/) by Jake Edge on LWN.net
+  [A vulnerability in Git](https://lwn.net/Articles/848935/) by Jake Edge on LWN.net.
 * [Highlights from Git 2.31](https://github.blog/2021-03-15-highlights-from-git-2-31/)
-  by Taylor Blau on GitHub Blog
+  by Taylor Blau on GitHub Blog.

 __Light reading__

 * [Optimizing git’s merge machinery, #1](https://blog.palantir.com/optimizing-gits-merge-machinery-1-127ceb0ef2a1)
   and [#2](https://blog.palantir.com/optimizing-gits-merge-machinery-2-d81391b97878)
-  by Elijah Newren on Palantir Blog
+  by Elijah Newren on Palantir Blog.
 * [How Does Git Work?](https://www.honeybadger.io/blog/how-does-git-work/)
-  by Julie Kent
+  by Julie Kent.
-* [Git is my buddy: Effective Git as a solo developer](https://mikkel.ca/blog/git-is-my-buddy-effective-solo-developer/) by Mikkel Paulson
+* [Git is my buddy: Effective Git as a solo developer](https://mikkel.ca/blog/git-is-my-buddy-effective-solo-developer/) by Mikkel Paulson.
 * [How to Utilize Submodules within Git Repos](https://blog.bitsrc.io/how-to-utilize-submodules-within-git-repos-5dfdd1c62d09):
-  One Solution When the Primary Code Can be Open Source, but Specific Content Needs to be Private, by Paige Niedringhaus on Bits and Pieces blog (a Medium site)
+  One Solution When the Primary Code Can be Open Source, but Specific Content Needs to be Private, by Paige Niedringhaus on Bits and Pieces blog (a Medium site).
-* [How to use .mailmap file in git repository](https://lukasmestan.com/using-mailmap-in-git-repository/) by Lukáš Mešťan (2020)
+* [How to use .mailmap file in git repository](https://lukasmestan.com/using-mailmap-in-git-repository/) by Lukáš Mešťan (2020).
 * [What is Trunk Based Development?
 A Different Approach to the Software Development Lifecycle](https://www.freecodecamp.org/news/what-is-trunk-based-development/) by Kealan Parr on freeCodeCamp.
 This approach was also one of those described in [Patterns for Managing Source Code Branches](https://martinfowler.com/articles/branching-patterns.html) by Martin Fowler, which was mentioned in [Git Rev News Edition #63](https://git.github.io/rev_news/2020/05/28/edition-63/).
-* [Improving large monorepo performance on GitHub](https://github.blog/2021-03-16-improving-large-monorepo-performance-on-github/) by Scott Arbeit on GitHub Blog, in the Engineering section
+* [Improving large monorepo performance on GitHub](https://github.blog/2021-03-16-improving-large-monorepo-performance-on-github/) by Scott Arbeit on GitHub Blog, in the Engineering section.
 * [Hacking the git shell prompt](https://blog.plover.com/prog/git-prompt-hook-hack.html)
-  by Mark Dominus describes a hack creating a generic mechanism for abbreviating or transforming the branch name in the prompt
+  by Mark Dominus describes a hack creating a generic mechanism for abbreviating or transforming the branch name in the prompt.
-* [Boost Your Programming Skills by Reading Git's Code](https://www.freecodecamp.org/news/boost-programming-skills-read-git-code/) by Jacob Stopak on freeCodeCamp
+* [Boost Your Programming Skills by Reading Git's Code](https://www.freecodecamp.org/news/boost-programming-skills-read-git-code/) by Jacob Stopak on freeCodeCamp.
-* [How To Set Up Continuous Integration With Git and Jenkins](https://www.lambdatest.com/blog/how-to-setup-continuous-integration-with-git-jenkins/) by Suparna Khamaru on LambdaTest Blog
+* [How To Set Up Continuous Integration With Git and Jenkins](https://www.lambdatest.com/blog/how-to-setup-continuous-integration-with-git-jenkins/) by Suparna Khamaru on LambdaTest Blog.
 * [Store your Kubernetes Secrets in Git thanks to Kubeseal.
 Hello SealedSecret!](https://dev.to/stack-labs/store-your-kubernetes-secrets-in-git-thanks-to-kubeseal-hello-sealedsecret-2i6h) by Aurélie Vache on Dev.to.
 More generic solutions for storing secrets in Git repository were described in Git Rev News editions [#39](https://git.github.io/rev_news/2018/05/16/edition-39/)